-In order to complete the PGDip programme in Intercultural Communication successfully, a student must pass all four modules and must obtain a final mark for the programme of at least 50%.
+In order to complete the PGDip programme in Intercultural Communication successfully, a student must pass all four modules with 50% or more, and must obtain a final mark of at least 50%.
 A student who obtains a final mark of 75% or more for the programme passes with distinction.